Summer Strings Camp

 Program Information

-Open to rising 3rd-12th grade students with 1 or more years of violin, viola, cello, or bass experience.
+Purple and Gold Orchestras: No audition required.
+Open to rising 3rd-9th grade students with 1 or more years of violin, viola, cello, or bass experience.
 Students will have large group orchestra rehearsals and participate in instrument-specific sectionals.
 Students will be placed into an ensemble based upon their age, ability level, and years of experience.
-There are no auditions.

 Refund Policy